signalfx/splunk-otel-collector/deployments/chef/README.md

 This cookbook can be downloaded and installed from [Chef Supermarket](https://supermarket.chef.io/cookbooks/splunk_otel_collector).

-To install the Collector and Fluentd, include the `splunk_otel_collector::default` recipe in the `run_list`, and set the attributes on the node's `run_state`.
+To install the Collector, include the `splunk_otel_collector::default` recipe in the `run_list`, and set the attributes on the node's `run_state`.
 Below is an example to configure the required `splunk_access_token` attribute and some optional attributes: